-Here’s how to check whether someone has copied files from your computer:
+Here’s how to check files that have been copied files from your computer:

 The only way to be certain of whether a file was copied or not is to have a file monitoring system in place before the copy is made.